TJAdryan/Microsoft-Graph-/README.md

 There is a lot of important information about setting up certificate based access and the security permissions you need to access certain calls.

-This is just some a collection of some of the scripts I use to gather information about the tenant.
+This is just some a collection of some of the scripts I use to gather to collect information and makes changes to the tenant